lhervier/ng-oauth2-auth-code-flow/README.md

 Two sample implementations of those endpoints are provided with this project :

-- A Java webapp that can be ran on any Tomcat server.
+- A Java webapp that can be ran on any Tomcat server (TDB).
-- A IBM Domino Osgi plugin that exposes the endpoints as servlets.
+- A IBM Domino Osgi plugin that exposes the endpoints as servlets [README](backends/domino-osgi/README.md)

 Each have their own README.md file, so, just have a look.